 Make it simple, make it complicated.
 It’s your BuJo.

 💡Pro Tip!
 If you think of something urgent while away from your BuJo, send yourself a quick email.
-This has saved me many times.
+This has saved me many times as a freelancer with ADHD.
 Say I’m running errands and a client calls with a new deadline.
 I email myself the subject “Women & ADHD article due Monday,” then get back to errands.
 And this task waits for me until it’s time to check my email.

 Moving your body can relieve symptoms of many mental health conditions, including ADHD, depression, and anxiety.
-A 2012 study found that exercise can alleviate ADHD symptoms such as anxiety, poor impulse control, and working memory due to endorphins, the chemicals released during exercise that can reduce pain and boost mood.
+Exercise can alleviate ADHD symptoms such as anxiety, poor impulse control, and working memory due to endorphins - the chemicals released during exercise that can reduce pain and boost mood.1

 3. Ask for support